 With that as background, my definition of what it means to be a mystic is related to the experiential side of the equation.
 To be a Christian Mystic is to be aware of God's presence in our lives, such as during prayer, when contemplating nature, when seeing a newborn baby or a hearing a beautiful symphony, or when tasting the exquisite sweetness of a ripe strawberry, or smelling the lingering scent of rosemary after bruising a sprig in our hands.
 The more I am aware of God, the deeper my mystical experience becomes.
 Mostly, these are fleeting for me, but I long for them to come more often ... to linger longer.

 The great Christian Mystics throughout history were those who spent nearly all of their waking awareness in union with God, often to the point of ecstasy.
 I doubt I will ever attain this level, but I engage in spiritual practices that help me to be more aware of where God is active in my life.
-These I have or will address at times in the Blog.
+These I have or will address at times on my Thoughts page.

 One practice that I highly recommend for those of you who may also be yearning to experience God more deeply, is to find a Spiritual Director.
 This is a person who will companion with you on your spiritual journey, and help you to see where God might be showing up in your life, where maybe you have not considered looking, or hadn't noticed.
 To find out more about Spiritual Direction, visit this page.